mamedev/mame/docs/source/techspecs/memory.rst

     [device constructor] m_view(*this, "name"),

 It is then setup through the address map API or dynamically.
-The, at runtime, a variant, which is numbered, can be selected through the ``select`` method or the view can be disabled through the ``disabled`` method.
-A disabled view can be reenabled at any time.
+At runtime, a numbered variant can be selected using the ``select`` method, or the view can be disabled using the ``disable`` method.
+A disabled view can be re-enabled at any time.

 4. Address maps API